RosShipSim/shipsim-desktop-vnc/README.md

 ### 2. Run shipsim in VNC

-- Open a terminal and install all packages built by colcon.
+- Open a terminal and run shipsim view.

 ```sh
 cd ~/shipsim_ws